realwillmaker/instructlab/purestorage_flasharrayx.md

 ## Purity: The Software-defined Heart of FlashArray

 Purity for FlashArray delivers rich, enterprise-level data services; DirectFlash global flash management; and Evergreen improvements with every release.
-Features such as ActiveCluster™ for business continuity, ActiveDR™ for disaster recovery, ActiveWorkload for workload migration, VMware Virtual Volumes (vVols), NVMe-oF, Snap to NFS, Purity CloudSnap™, and SafeMode™ are all examples of new features provided over time with non-disruptive, no-additional-cost Purity upgrades.
+Features such as ActiveCluster for business continuity, ActiveDR for disaster recovery, ActiveWorkload for workload migration, VMware Virtual Volumes (vVols), NVMe-oF, Snap to NFS, Purity CloudSnap, and SafeMode™ are all examples of new features provided over time with non-disruptive, no-additional-cost Purity upgrades.
 All Purity storage services, APIs, and advanced data services are built-in and included with every array.